 Pennsylvania Bicycle Safety Law

-According to the new law:
+Here's what you need to know about the new law:

-- Drivers are permitted to cross the center double yellow line if necessary to provide the required four feet as long as it is safe to do so.
+- Drivers are permitted to cross the center double yellow line if necessary to provide the required four feet as long, as it is safe to do so.

 - When traveling below the posted speed limit, operators of pedalcycles must keep to the right side of the road unless it is unsafe to do so or unless they are making a left turn or riding on a one-way street.

 - If there is only one travel lane, operators of pedalcycles may use any portion of an available roadway that has a width of not more than one lane of traffic in each direction in any circumstance to avoid hazards on the roadway.

 - No turn by a driver can interfere with those operating a pedalcycle who is proceeding straight on a roadway while operating in accordance with Chapter 35 (relating to special vehicles and pedestrians).
 Drivers attempting to turn left must yield the right of way to operator of the pedalcycle traveling in the opposite direction.